Connect and read with fellow alumni

 Join in with thought provoking discussions as we discover the set texts together, moderated by a dedicated group leader who will encourage debate and suggest critical points for analysis.

-The book we are currently reading, as voted for by our book club member is: The Age of Innocence, by Edith Wharton.
+The book we are currently reading, as voted for by our book club member is: An Instance of the Fingerpost by Iain Pears (Wadham, 1974).

 You can also subscribe to the Books & Learning mailing list to stay up to date on future books and activities.